- Cityscape Picturesque pages from history

 Winters can be freezing, summers scorching and busy – the best times are late spring and early autumn.
 If you don’t mind the cold, and periodic smog alerts, the city is lovely in snow.

-Planes Ruzyne airport is about 20 mins from the city centre.
-Taxis are around CZK 650 (about €22), but most hotels offer a free pick-up service if you phone ahead.
+Planes Václav Havel Airport is about 20 minutes from the city centre.
+Taxis are around CZK650 (about €22), but most hotels offer a free pick-up service if you phone ahead.
 Bus 199 goes to Dejvická station, which is on the metro.

-Trains International trains arrive at the art nouveau Wilson Main Station.
+Trains International trains arrive at the art nouveau Main Railway Station.
+The Metro system is extensive and easy to use; a three-day pass is CZK310.

 Automobiles Driving isn’t easy, and parking is hellish: most areas are residents-only blue zones.